Optometry: Exam and Education Schedule

 The board must receive ALL required documentation and examination fees on or before the deadline date in order for the application to be considered complete.

 Identification and Registration

 After the exam schedules have been finalized, each APPROVED candidate will be notified by mail of the exact clinical practicum session that he/she has been scheduled for.

 - Candidates will NOT be allowed entrance into the Clinical Practicum exam without the aforesaid notification letter.

 - At registration, candidates will be assigned an Identification number on an I.D. card.

 - The assigned I.D. number will be the sole means of candidate identification throughout the administration and grading of the exam.

-- Candidates must also present picture identification at the time of registration for both the jurisprudence and clinical/practicum exams.
+- Candidates must also present picture identification at the time of registration for the clinical/practicum exams.

 - Candidates should be present thirty (30) minutes prior to their scheduled examination time.

 - Candidates should bring their own pens or pencils.